 This is the jewel of Denali campgrounds, thanks to its eye-popping views of the mountain.
 The facility has 28 sites for tents only, but does offer flush toilets and piped-in water.
 If you’re lucky enough to reserve a site, book it for three nights and then pray that Denali appears during one of the days you’re there.
 Note that there is a $6 registration fee added on top of the camp fee.

 Verging on legendary, Camp Denali has been the gold standard among Kantishna lodges for the last half century.
 Widely spread across a ridgeline, the camp’s simple, comfortable cabins elegantly complement the backcountry experience while minimizing impact on the natural world.
 Think of it as luxury camping, with gourmet meals, guided hikes, free bicycle and canoe rentals, killer views of the mountain, and staff so devoted to Denali that you’ll come away feeling like the beneficiary of a precious gift.
-If you can't handle the outhouses or the seven-minute walk to the bathroom, book the nearby, affiliated North Face Lodge with en-suite rooms for the same price.
+Note that Camp Denali is only accessible via plane or helicopter; there is no road access.

 Denali Dome Home B&B